Chris Paciello: After release

 He moved to Los Angeles, where he owned two Cristoni pizzerias, both now closed.
 He was arrested over a street fight with Joey Rio and Dean Heiser in 2008, but no charges were filed.

 On March 6, 2012, Paciello opened a new restaurant, Bianca, in the Delano Hotel in South Beach.
 He made the following press statement:I regret the mistakes I made in the past.
 I am working hard to make a positive impact and to build a new life for myself in Miami.
 I am grateful to the many people here who have welcomed me back with open arms, and look forward to a positive future.

-Paciello is a co-owner of new night club "Rockwell" in South Beach, with his partner from Montenegro.
+Paciello is a co-owner of the new nightclub "Rockwell" in South Beach with his partner from Montenegro.
 In February 2021, Paciello purchased a Miami Beach mansion from the late celebrity hair stylist Oribe.